Here's our list of the best hunting dog breeds; is your four-legged hunting buddy on the list?

 These are some of the more iconic bird dogs on this list.

-Their very name makes them sound like ruthless hunters, and Bloodhounds live up to that expectation with their strong noses and unparalleled tracking abilities making them great hunting dogs.
+Their very name makes them sound like ruthless hunters.
+These scent hounds live up to that expectation with their strong noses and unparalleled tracking abilities making them great hunting dogs.
 This may be the best dog for tracking on this list.
 Just be aware of what you're getting into.
 These dogs are huge, weighing anywhere from 80-120 pounds.

 6. Golden Retriever

 Often considered the quintessential "family dog," golden retrievers, like their Labrador cousins, are also wonderful small-game hunters.
-These dogs are perfect as a household breed for the kids which also doubles as a hunting partner for the parents.
+These high energy dogs are perfect as a household breed for the kids which also doubles as a hunting companion for the parents.
 Not many people realize this breed has its origins as a hunting dog in Scotland's highlands.
 It is now one of the most popular dogs on the planet, ranking number three in the AKC's popularity rankings.

 7. Chesapeake Bay Retriever

-Like its retriever brethren, this dog, bred for duck hunting on the shores of its namesake Chesapeake Bay, is an energetic, intelligent, water-loving dog with the endurance to happily charge through a long day of hunting.
+Like its retriever brethren, this dog, bred for duck hunting on the shores of its namesake Chesapeake Bay, is an energetic, water-loving dog with the endurance and high intelligence to happily charge through a long day of hunting.
 Just like the name suggests, this dog has origins right here in America in the late 19th century.
 The original breeders were looking to breed a hard-working dog that could handle Chesapeake Bay's icy waters on a long day of hunting.
 Safe to say, they succeeded.

-Unique and elegant looking breeds of the sporting group.
+One of the more unique and elegant looking breeds of the sporting group.
 These dogs have their origins in Germany where they were originally used for hunting everything from upland birds to bears.
-Their long legs that may make them look awkward at first glance, Weimaraner dogs are fast and calm, perfect for hunting pheasant, quail or other birds.
+Their long legs that may make them look awkward at first glance, Weimaraner dogs are fast and calm, perfect for hunting pheasant, quail or other upland birds.

 Got a raccoon problem?
-These sharp-nosed hunters will root out their namesake pests and help you bag them for good.
+These sharp-nosed hunters will root out their namesake pests for their human companions.
 If you are looking for a hunting dog that will go with you through all conditions and terrain types, this might be the companion for you.

 10. Irish Setter

 If Pointers are the perfect dog for hunting quail in the south, then Irish setters are an ideal turkey dog for fall hunting.
 This breed has its origins in Europe, more specifically, Ireland.
 Hence the name.
 President Richard Nixon once owned an Irish setter.